Raymone Bain: Political work

+Bain worked as a volunteer in the Jimmy Carter 1976 presidential campaign while majoring in Political Science at Spelman College and worked at the White House as special assistant in the Office of Management and Budget after graduation at the age of 21.
+She graduated in law from Georgetown University Law Center in Washington, D.C., in December, 1983.
+She later lobbied to make Martin Luther King's birthday a national holiday.
+Bain worked in the Bill Clinton 1992 and Bill Clinton 1996 presidential campaigns, securing and supervising celebrity surrogate speakers, and was a member of the 1992 Clinton Presidential Inaugural Committee.

 From 2007-2008 she was a member of the National Finance Committee for Hillary Rodham-Clinton for President, and later a fundraiser for the National Obama For America Presidential Campaign.

-She has worked with the International AIDS Trust, and is a founding board member of the Recreation Wish List Committee, founded by former wife to DC's Mayor, Cora Masters Barry.
+She has worked with the International AIDS Trust, and is a founding board member of the Recreation Wish List Committee, founded by the wife of Marion Barry, Cora Masters Barry.
 She is currently on the Board of Directors of the Marion Barry, Jr. Legacy Committee.
 Bain is spokesperson for Cora Masters Barry.